 This beautiful, full-color, first-grade text introduces children to science with the theme of "things that God has made."
 It begins with the concept that God made everything, then follows the progression in Genesis 1 to teach about day and night, seasons, plants, insects, animals, and people.

-For each topic, there is an eclectic collection of general introductions with details from selective examples.
-For example, insects are introduced, then special attention is given to metamorphosis, pollination, and the growth cycle of ants, and a few other topics.
+Each topic has a general introduction followed by selected examples or concepts.
+For instance, insects are introduced, then special attention is given to metamorphosis, pollination, and the growth cycle of ants, and a few other topics.

 While there is a bit of overlap in content with the kindergarten and second-grade courses, Our Father's World also covers some health and safety topics and adds a section called "Studying Things"—activities to help children understand concepts of balance, weight, temperature, flotation, and size.
 Each chapter has one or more "Something You Can Do" activities.
 Most of these involve hands-on or experiential learning.